BBC News at One: One O'Clock News Hour

 Between 2006 and 2017, significant differences could be seen between the two-halves of the programme, as the second half was originally presented by the Duty News Channel presenter.
-Since 2017, coinciding with schedule changes on the BBC News channel, the presenter of the BBC News at One has fronted the full one-hour slot.It also features an extended Sport Today and World Business Report.
+Since 2017, coinciding with schedule changes on the BBC News channel, the presenter of the BBC News at One has fronted the full one-hour slot.
+It also featured an extended Sport Today and World Business Report.
 On 28 June 2021, a new regional round up called Across the UK was introduced looking at stories from the nations and regions.

+Previously, BBC One broadcast a 15-minute standalone regional news bulletin at 1:30pm, which immediately followed the News at One.
+Since the programme's extension to an hour in 2024, the regional lunchtime bulletins are aired for 10 minutes at around 1:35pm, while news channel viewers get Sportsday, before returning to the programme for the rest of the hour, continuing to use their respective lunchtime news titles.